microsoft/Olive/docs/source/features/huggingface_model_optimizations.md

     ...

 def dummy_inputs_func():
-    # return the dummy imput for your component
+    # return the dummy input for your component
     ...
 ```